philipmayr/rfc8439.cr/README.md

 cipher = Crypto::ChaCha20.new(key, nonce)
 encrypted = cipher.encrypt(msg)

-# encryption is done using XOR so decryption is done
+# encryption is carried out using bitwise XOR,
-# by encrypting the cypher text
+# so decryption is carried out by encrypting the cipher text
 cipher = Crypto::ChaCha20.new(key, nonce)
 plaintext = cipher.encrypt(encrypted)